jackilynt/recipme/README.md

 These instructions will guide you on how to make a POST request to create a new blog post with the provided data, and a GET request to retrieve all the existing blog posts.

 Remember to replace author_id with the actual ID of the author who is creating the blog post.

+## Future Development

+The PUT API will eventually a handlebar New Post button that did not manage to get included in this project